 Paul R. Garabedian's research on transonic flow, shockless airfoils, and plasma physics led to the creation of the Division of Computational Fluid Dynamics in 1978.

 James J. Stoker succeeded Courant as director in 1958 and served until 1966.
 During this period, the Institute acquired a large measure of autonomy within the University framework.
 It became the Courant Institute of Mathematical Sciences and in 1965 moved to a newly constructed building named in honor of Warren Weaver.

 Our computer science program began in the 1960s under the leadership of Max Goldstein and Jacob T. Schwartz.
 The program ultimately became a separate department with its own graduate and undergraduate programs.
 Rapid development continued through the 1980s, with new leadership from Olof B. Widlund and others.
 This led to a variety of research activities including programming languages, computer graphics, parallel architectures, and theory.

 The growth of computer science was naturally accompanied by new demands for space.
-The Courant Institute presently occupies three floors of a nearby building at 715/719 Broadway, in addition to its home in Warren Weaver Hall.
+The Courant Institute presently occupies several floors of a nearby building at 60 Fifth Avenue, in addition to its home in Warren Weaver Hall.

 The Institute has grown immensely over the years.
 The research divisions still exist, but they do not begin to capture the remarkable diversity of the Institute's research activity.

-Since Stoker stepped down in 1966, the Institute's directors have been Kurt O. Friedrichs, Jürgen Moser, Louis Nirenberg, Peter D. Lax, S. R. Srinivasa Varadhan, Cathleen S. Morawetz, Henry P. McKean, David W. McLaughlin, Charles M. Newman, and Leslie Greengard.
-The current director is Gérard Ben Arous.
+Since Stoker stepped down in 1966, the Institute's directors have been Kurt O. Friedrichs, Jürgen Moser, Louis Nirenberg, Peter D. Lax, S. R. Srinivasa Varadhan, Cathleen S. Morawetz, Henry P. McKean, David W. McLaughlin, Charles M. Newman, Leslie Greengard, and Gerard Ben Arous.
+The current director is Russ Caflisch.